 A floater frame for canvas is a frame that leaves a space between the edge of the canvas and the start of the frame so that no artwork is covered by the frame.
-This type of frame is usually deeper than a typical frame, which allows the front of the canvas to sit flush with the edge of the frame.
+This type of ,strong>floating frame for canvas is usually deeper than a typical frame, which allows the front of the canvas to sit flush with the edge of the frame.
 Canvas floater frames give canvas paintings a sophisticated look and provide viewers with a sense of three-dimensional depth.

 How Do You Put a Canvas In a Floater Frame?

 To put a canvas in a floater frame

 , you start by gathering the materials you need.
 Art frames

 usually come with hardware such as offset clips and screws.
 You will need a hammer, a screwdriver or drill, and your canvas.
 Once you have all the supplies, simply follow the following steps:

 - Place the floater frame around the canvas (also face down) and center the canvas inside the frame.